Home » Recipe Index » Side Dishes

 Mashed Potatoes Without Milk

-Learn how to make mashed potatoes without milk for the ultimate comfort food.
-Creamy, fluffy, and incredibly satisfying, it’s a classic side dish with a dairy-free twist that adds warmth and flavor to any meal.
+I love making mashed potatoes without milk for some easy comfort food.
+My recipe always turns out creamy, fluffy, and incredibly satisfying for a classic side that adds warmth and flavor to any meal!

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 For more information, please read my disclaimer.